perkolatoriji/vagrant/README.md

   11.- the infra contains prometheus & grafana for auto-monitoring, however we will compare it against SaaS offerings, like Datadog, by using it's 14-day free trial period.
        To accomplish this setup, we will use ansible playbooks that can be run after vagrant deployment from the ansible master node (prom1).
-To deploy this additional setups to the standard prometheus/grafana, sepparate readme's will specify the instructions for each SaaS product, and how to set it up.
+To deploy this additional setups to the standard prometheus/grafana, separate readme's will specify the instructions for each SaaS product, and how to set it up.

   12.- there are some bash administration scripts, defined in files/scripts.
-It's usage will be described in sepparate README files.
+It's usage will be described in separate README files.

 #